CamilleMorlighem/histo3d-data/ReadMe.md

 ## Citation/credit

-When using these data in a scientific context, please cite the data source of the historical maps and the following MSc thesis: http://resolver.tudelft.nl/uuid:0889e498-cdd6-4a19-bbcb-d3fb189560e1.
+When using these data in a scientific context, please cite the data source of the historical maps and the following paper :

+Morlighem, C., Labetski, A. & Ledoux, H. Reconstructing historical 3D city models.
+Urban Info 1, 11 (2022). https://doi.org/10.1007/s44212-022-00011-3